emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 If you’re really “productive” at doing things that shouldn’t be your first priority, you aren’t really being productive, and the opportunity cost is high!
 A little bit of time spent on something each day grows into an enormous amount of time spent on it in the long run (see “day compounding” below).
 So consistently getting caught in the grind trap can magnify into massive productivity losses over time.

-I try to avoid the grind trap by constantly asking myself I’m actually being productive or just “[active](https://www.amazon.com/4-Hour-Workweek-Escape-Live-Anywhere/dp/0307465357)” (I even set up a little reminder post-it note that stares me in the face all day).
+I try to avoid the grind trap by constantly asking myself whether I’m actually being productive or just “[active](https://www.amazon.com/4-Hour-Workweek-Escape-Live-Anywhere/dp/0307465357){:target="_blank"}” (I even set up a little reminder post-it note that stares me in the face all day).
 A good mental model for this is the “run up-hill” framework, which says that when torn between two paths, it usually pays to choose the one that’s more difficult in the short term.
 On balance, the more intellectually demanding tasks tend to be the more impactful ones.

 It’s hard to do, but just remember, we humans are momentum fiends: force yourself to take that difficult first step, and every one after that becomes significantly easier.
 This blog post is a great example.
 I’ve been putting it off for days because it was easier to jam through other less demanding tasks on my list!